 "She'll live," Krita whispered, gently brushing Parn's wing tip.
 "Thanks to you."

 Parn shivered.
 He fought and fought but the Enemy seemed to be infinite.
 All he could hear were the screams of the dying.
 "Thank you," he replied.
 But that reminded him of another onerous duty.
 "My friends, one of our brave warriors has left us to be with the Ancestors," he declared, raising his voice to be heard by all.
 The muted babble of conversation instantly fell silent.
 "Roso was young but he was brave.
 He gave his life so that the Seed of his Ancestors may continue."

 "Roso is brave," the Tribe chorused.

 "We add Roso to the roster of our great Ancestors," Parn continued.
-"Though he is not longer with us in flesh he stays with us forever in our hearts."
+"Though he is no longer with us in flesh he stays with us forever in our hearts."

 "We remember Roso," came the reply.

 Parn hesitated, glancing at Garan.
-Roso's parents were long dead; Garan was technically an older cousin but he had acted as Roso's father in every possible way.
+Roso's parents were long dead; Garan, technically an older cousin, acted as Roso's father in every possible way.
 "When I leave my flesh and go to the Core I will sing of Roso to the Ancestors."

-"We give our beloved Roso to the Core, where the sky is forever filled with light."
+"We give our beloved Roso to the Core, where the sky is forever filled with light," the Tribe responded.